RHH-bit/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

-This is the third project of the Foftware Engineering program at TripleTen.
+This is the third project of the Software Engineering program at TripleTen.
 It was created using HTML, CSS, and JavaScript based on the design brief.

 ## Project features